tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 How have we used our reasoning skills to understand the nature of reality and our universe?
 One of the most fundamental concepts we have created in this regard it that of *cycles*.
 Cycles are the way we describe *“any complete round or series of occurrences that repeats or is repeated.”* Cycles, as we understand and define them, are the product of applying reason to the redundancies and repeating patterns we observe around us, and even within us.

-On the other end of the spectrum, we have sophisticated and complex theories as to how reality came into existence, how the cycles of existence began in the first place.
+On the other end of the spectrum, we have sophisticated and complex theories as to how reality came into existence, and how the cycles of existence began in the first place.

-We understand the concept of cycles easily enough, but let’s look at some of the more popular ideas that represent our best reasoning abilities regarding how everything that exists began.
+We understand the concept of cycles easily enough, but let’s look at some of the more popular ideas that represent our best reasoning abilities regarding the cycle that started it all and how everything that exists began.

 ### Big Bang

-This seems to be the most popular theory, which states that 14 billion years ago, there was nothing and nowhere, the primal void.
-Then, for reasons unknown, something the size of a subatomic particle appeared in this void of nothingness and in a fraction of a second, expanded to fill the entirety of the void (which is estimated to be about 90 billion light-years wide, so far).
+This seems to be the most popular theory and it comes with various finales (Big Freeze, Big Rip, Big Crunch) and states that 14 billion years ago there was nothing and nowhere, the primal void.
+Then, for reasons unknown, something the size of a subatomic particle appeared in this void of nothingness and in a fraction of a second expanded to perpetually fill and expand the entirety of what we call the Universe (which is estimated to be about 90 billion light-years wide, so far).

 Can you see the relationship between the Big Bang Theory and the harmonograph as a device that takes an initial push and then takes some time to create a two-dimensional design on a blank surface as that initial energy slowly diminishes?
 If one could imagine a 12-dimensional harmonograph with countless variables in each dimension, one might be able to imagine how it could ‘draw’ a 3-dimensional universe.

 ### Eternal Inflation

 This is also called a ‘Level II Multiverse’ and states a) after the big bang the universe never stopped inflating, b) that this has been going on for an infinite amount of time and c) it continually creates new universes (multiverses) that also exist for infinite time.
 It is not clear how something can have a beginning, can be created, and yet exist for infinite time as there can be no ‘beginning’ to infinite time, but we’re talking quantum theory stuff, so, I guess anything is possible in that world where time and space may mean something different then what we are used to, if they mean anything at all.
+The paper Stephen Hawking was working on when he died claims this theory is for the birds, that there is only one universe, and this can be proven if we just get rid of the concept of time… even the rebuttal to this theory is inconceivable.

 ### Oscillating Universe

 Also called the ‘cyclic model’, and involves an endless series of Big Bangs, followed Big Crunches, and is explained by the collisions of high-dimensional ‘membranes’ in a higher-dimensional space.

 The question this model raises is, does the ‘memory’ of the previous ‘bangs’ service each crunch?
-We address the idea of universal memory later, so we won’t get into out here other that ask, is each new bang a hard reset?
+We address the idea of universal memory later, so we won’t get into it here other that ask if each new bang a hard reset.

 ### Holographic simulation hypothesis